A Reflection on Psalm 148

 (There was a video associated with the post but it is no longer available.
 But if you get to see a starling murmuration at some time, you are in for a real treat.)

 Read Psalm 148 (or maybe 1, 8, 19, 146-150)

-The music of this video is hauntingly beautiful.
+The music of the video was hauntingly beautiful.
 I could listen to it for hours.
-Coupled with the images of a starling murmuration, it is hypnotic.
-But near the end of the video, there is a poem that also accompanies the music.
-In my opinion, it is misplaced, and as I read Psalm 148 that day it stimulated the thoughts below.
+Coupled with the images of a starling murmuration, it was hypnotic.
+But near the end of the video, there was a poem that accompanied the music.
+In my opinion, it was misplaced, and as I read Psalm 148 that day it stimulated the thoughts below.
 You can watch and read and reflect and come to your own conclusion.

 The poetry project is a periodic series.

 In December of 2009 or thereabouts, my son, Marty Schoenleber III (aka Marty S. Dalton), put a video up on Youtube.com.
 It inspired me to keep working on a project I thought of a couple of years ago.
 The idea is to write a poem of personal reflection for each Psalm in the Psalter.
 Here are some of the offerings so far.
 Some of the poems are preceded by a brief commentary.

 Disclaimer: Don’t think of any as high art.
 Think of these offerings as one poor man’s desire to draw nearer to Christ.